imagekit-developer/imagekit-wordpress/readme.txt

 == Changelog ==

-2.0.6
+4.1.1
+Bug Fixes and tested on Wordpress 5.7.2

+4.1.0
+Bug Fixes.
+Tested for PHP 8 and Wordpress 5.6

+4.0.1
+Bug Fixes and Lazy Load Update

+4.0.0
-Added CNAME support
+Bug Fixes and Added Lazy Load support

-2.0.7
-Stopped transforming image urls to use ImageKit's resizing transformations.
+3.0.5
+Modified the Registration message on settings page

+3.0.4
+Updated readme

+3.0.2
+Bug fix

+3.0.1
+A bug fix for checking value of imagekit_id

 3.0.0
 Added and updated documentation links.
 Simplified the integration steps.

-3.0.1
-A bug fix for checking value of imagekit_id

-3.0.2
-Bug fix

-3.0.4
-Updated readme

-3.0.5
-Modified the Registration message on settings page

-4.0.0
+2.0.7
+Stopped transforming image urls to use ImageKit's resizing transformations.

+2.0.6
-Bug Fixes and Added Lazy Load support
+Added CNAME support

-4.0.1
-Bug Fixes and Lazy Load Update

-4.1.0
-Bug Fixes.
-Tested for PHP 8 and Wordpress 5.6

 == Upgrade notice ==